TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Note boxes can be added by wrapping the content in a `div` with the class `lesson-note`.
 This will add styling to make the note stand out visually to users.

-For nested markdown inside note boxes to be displayed properly additional `markdown="1" attribute` is needed.

-A heading can be added to a note by using a `####` heading.
-When adding a heading, be sure to provide text that helps describe the note rather than "A note" or "Warning".
+All note boxes must open with a level 4 heading (`####`), which will also require the note box div to have the `markdown="1"` attribute so the heading renders correctly.
+Headings must describe the note box's contents, rather than just "Note" or "Warning".

 The opening and closing tags must each be wrapped with a single blank line on either side, or a codeblock delimiter (triple backticks).
 This applies to any line that contains only a single HTML tag.
 The only exceptions to this rule are HTML tags inside `html`, `jsx`, `erb`, `ejs`, `javascript` or `ruby` codeblocks.